Personality Theories: 7 Key Models Compared for Teachers

 Freud also divided the structure of the mind into three components: the id, ego, and superego.
 The id represents the instinctual drives and operates on the pleasure principle, seeking immediate satisfaction without considering the consequences.
 The ego develops as a mediator between the id and the external world, following the reality principle.
 Lastly, the superego represents internalized societal values and acts as an internal moral compass.

-Freud's psychoanalytic theory emphasises the significance of the unconscious mind, childhood development, and the division of personality into the id, ego, and superego.
-This theory provides valuable insights into human behaviour and has had a profound impact on the field of psychology.
+Freud's theory (date unspecified) highlights the unconscious mind and childhood.
+It divides personality into id, ego, and superego.
+This offers insights into behaviour and impacted psychology.

 Personality Theory" id="" width="auto" height="auto">

 Julian Rotter (1954) introduced the concept of locus of control as part of his Social Learning Theory, describing the degree to which individuals believe they have control over outcomes in their lives.
-Pupils with an internal locus of control attribute success and failure to their own effort, ability, and decisions.
-Pupils with an external locus of control believe outcomes are governed by luck, fate, or powerful others.
-Teachers encounter this distinction daily: the pupil who says "I'm just not a maths person" is expressing an external attribution, whilst the pupil who responds to a poor grade with "I need to revise differently" demonstrates an internal orientation.
+Learners with an internal locus of control attribute success and failure to their own effort, ability, and decisions.
+Learners with an external locus of control believe outcomes are governed by luck, fate, or powerful others.
+Teachers encounter this distinction daily: the learner who says "I'm just not a maths person" is expressing an external attribution, whilst the learner who responds to a poor grade with "I need to revise differently" demonstrates an internal orientation.

 | Locus Type | Belief Pattern | Implications for Teachers |